You're Beautiful

 "You're Beautiful" is a song by English singer-songwriter James Blunt.
 It was written by Blunt, Sacha Skarbek and Amanda Ghost for Blunt's debut album, Back to Bedlam (2004).
 It was released as the third single of the album in 2005.

 In the United Kingdom and Australia, the song reached number one and number two respectively.
-When released as the debut single from Back to Bedlam in Canada and the United States, it reached number one on both charts and received widespread airplay.
+When released in Canada and the United States, it reached number one on both charts and received widespread airplay.
 In 2006, the song won an Ivor Novello Award for airplay.
-The song has sold 625,000 copies in the United Kingdom as stated by the Official Charts Company, and by October 2012 over three million in the United States.
-It remains Blunt's biggest hit single in the United States to date, and his only one to reach the top 40 of the Billboard Hot 100.
+The song has sold 625,000 copies in the U.K. as stated by the Official Charts Company, and by October 2012 over three million in the U.S., where it remains Blunt's biggest hit single to date, and his only one to reach the top 40 of the U.S. Billboard Hot 100.

 In 2012, a new version of the single was issued in Japan.
 The Q;indivi+ Remix, featuring Japanese performer Keri, was issued on 28 March 2012.

+Composition

-The song is performed in the key of E♭ Major.
+The song is performed in the key of E♭ major.